epiphany-platform/CommonDataLayer/docs/CDL-Cli.md

 `

 - if `--file` is provided, specific file must have valid json inside.
-- if `--file` is missing, you will be asked to provide json inside cli, to do so, insety valid json, followed by newline, and then press `ctrl+d` to finish editing
+- If `--file` is missing, the CLI will expect JSON to be piped in over `stdin`.
-- minimal valid json schema is `{}`
+- A schema containing `true` will accept any valid JSON data.
-- random schema id will be assigned to the request
+- New schemas are assigned a random UUID on creation, which will be printed after a successful insert.

-###### List schemas
+###### List Schemas

-Will print all existing schema names and IDs:
+ To print all existing schema names and their respective ID's:
-`cdl --registry-address "http:/localhost:6400 schema names`
+`cdl --registry-address "http://localhost:6400 schema names`